berntf/otwo/ServerInstallTestnet.md

 * A Linux server with preferably Ubuntu 16.04 with at least 2 GB memory and 20 GB storage.

-* Some knowledge of how to work with command line tools in a terminal such as Putty on Windows or Terminal on Linux/MacOSX.
+* Some knowledge of how to work with command line tools in a terminal session such as Putty on Windows or Terminal on Linux/MacOSX.

-### Prerequisite verification (proceed to 'Installation' if known)
+### Prerequisite verification (proceed to 'Installation' if you know the prerequisites are met)

 0. Login to your server: